FronkonGames/Steam-Games-Scraper/README.md

 <p align="center"><img src="images/banner.png"/></p>
 <br>

 Extract information from all games published in Steam thanks to its [Web API](https://partner.steamgames.com/doc/webapi_overview), and store it in JSON format.
+It also collects extra data from [SteamSpy](https://steamspy.com/).

 I used this code to generate these dataset: '[Steam Games Dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset)'.

-# 🔧 Requisites
+# Requisites 🔧

 - Pyhton 3.8
 - requests and argparse.